 - (e) If a class of goods in the Schedule is preceded by the phrase "including," this means including but not limited to the list that follows.

 12. Certain types of goods, or goods imported under specific conditions may be exempt from the requirement for country of origin marking.
-These exemptions are listed in Schedule II of the Determination of Country of Origin for the Purpose of Marking Goods (NAFTA Countries) Regulations and the Determination of Country of Origin for the Purpose of Marking Goods (Non-NAFTA Countries) Regulations.
-There are 21 exemptions that apply to goods imported from NAFTA and non-NAFTA countries.
+These exemptions are listed in Schedule II of the Determination of Country of Origin for the Purpose of Marking Goods (CUSMA Countries) Regulations and the Determination of Country of Origin for the Purpose of Marking Goods (Non-CUSMA Countries) Regulations.
+There are 21 exemptions that apply to goods imported from CUSMA and non-CUSMA countries.

 13. Importers, exporters, and producers are advised to contact the region where goods will be imported to obtain information regarding the use of exemptions.
-Depending on the circumstances involved, the party requesting information may be required to substantiate entitlement through the submission of an advance ruling or national customs ruling request, or by providing some form of written evidence supporting the use of an exemption.
-Information on advance rulings and national customs rulings is contained in the section entitled “Rulings.”
+Depending on the circumstances involved, the party requesting information may be required to substantiate entitlement through the submission of a national customs ruling request, or by providing some form of written evidence supporting the use of an exemption.
+Information on the national customs rulings is contained in the section entitled "Rulings."
 The specific exemption being requested should be identified at the time of release by means of a written explanation to the border services officer or a notation on the invoice.
 The officers will consult with the appropriate CBSA regional Trade Operations Division offices in situations where it is not evident that an importer is entitled to use an exemption.